 The Excel MATCH function used to Compare Two Columns of Data

 The Excel match function returns the position of a specified value within a column of data.
-Its syntax is:

 The lookup_array is a column of data values which may or may not be sorted in alphanumeric order.
 The lookup_value may be either text or numeric.